 - A traditional full-thickness corneal transplant (or penetrating keratoplasty [PKP]) consists of removing all layers of the patient’s cornea and replacing them with a full-thickness donor cornea.
 A traditional full-thickness corneal transplant is the treatment of choice for corneal scars and other issues affecting the middle layers of the cornea.
 It is an effective procedure, and often it is the only procedure that can be used to fix a problem.
-Unfortunately, a penetrating keratoplasty is also quite invasive with many drawbacks.
-It is a long surgery with high risks, recovery often takes more than 18 months, best vision following recovery usually requires the use of a rigid contact lens, and there is a reasonably high chance of tissue rejection or failure.
+Unfortunately, penetrating keratoplasty is also quite invasive with many drawbacks.
+It is a long surgery with high risks, recovery often takes more than 18 months, the best vision following recovery usually requires the use of a rigid contact lens, and there is a reasonably high chance of tissue rejection or failure.

 - For patients with a problem that affects only the endothelial cells, a partial-thickness corneal transplant (or Descemet’s stripping endothelial keratoplasty [DSEK]) can instead be performed.
-This transplant consists of removing only the endothelial layer of the patient’s cornea, and replacing it with only the endothelial layer of the donor cornea.
-A DSEK partial-thickness corneal transplant is the treatment of choice for issues affecting the back side of the cornea, such as Fuchs corneal dystrophy.
-Compared to a penetrating keratoplasty, this newer procedure has multiple advantages.
+This transplant consists of removing only the endothelial layer of the patient’s cornea and replacing it with only the endothelial layer of the donor cornea.
+A DSEK partial-thickness corneal transplant is the treatment of choice for issues affecting the backside of the cornea, such as Fuchs corneal dystrophy.
+Compared to penetrating keratoplasty, this newer procedure has multiple advantages.
 It is a shorter surgery, it is a safer surgery, recovery typically takes only 4 months, best vision following recovery does not require the use of a rigid contact lens, and the chances of rejection are much lower.
 Unfortunately, however, this type of transplant can only be performed in select cases for particular diseases.